dhchenx/mmkit-features/doc/video_features_extraction.md

 ```

 The generated features are stored as numpy object to a npy file.
-The method will divided the video into n chunks and aggregated features from each chunk of video clips so the final generated features are actually represented as a list of features of each chunk.
+The method will divided the video into n chunks and aggregated features from each chunk of video clips, so the final generated features are actually represented as a list of features of each chunk.